lwa-project/lsl/doc/source/scripts.rst

                         update period in seconds (default 5)

 plotAntenna.py
-  :Description: Example script to plot the relative response of an isolated LWA antenna
+  :Description: Plot the relative dipole response for both polarizations of an isolated LWA-1 antenna at a particular frequency.

-                as a function of azimuth and elevation using an NEC model at a particular frequency in MHz.
+  :Usage: plotAntenna.py [OPTIONS]

-  :Usage: plotAntenna.py FREQ
+  :Options: -h, --help             Display this help information

-  :Options: None
+            -f, --freq             Frequency of the observations in MHz (default = 74 MHz) -v, --verbose          Run plotAntenna in vebose mode

 plotStands.py
-  :Description: Example script to read in the positions of stands at LWA-1 and make a plot
+  :Description: Plot the x, y, and z locations of stands at LWA-1.
+Also, mark and label particular stands, if requested.

-                of the site.
+  :Usage: plotStands.py [OPTIONS] [stand1 [stand2 [...]]]

-  :Usage: plotStands.py
+  :Options: -h, --help             Display this help information

-  :Options: None
+            -l, --label            Label the stands with their ID numbers (default = No) -v, --verbose          Run plotStands in vebose mode

 plotUVCoverage.py
   :Description: Randomly select 20 antennae from LWA-1 and plot the uv-plane coverage for